Skip to main content

 How do you clean a stone cherub ornament?

 Clean stone cherubs with plain water and a soft brush once a year.
 For stubborn algae, apply diluted biological washing liquid for 30 minutes before gentle brushing.
-Never use pressure washers, bleach or acidic cleaners as these damage the stone surface and strip natural patina.
+Never use pressure washers, bleach or acidic cleaners as these damage the stone surface and strip the natural patina.

 Related articles